Lower Limb Cast Care Information – For Patients and Carers of a Patient

 8. The cast becomes loose or tight.

-There are two treatment options to reduce the risk of venous thromboembolism (blood clots) in the deep veins, (mostly in the lower leg or in the lungs called a pulmonary embolism).
-Patients assessed as requiring this will be given the option of two treatments for blood thinning medicines.
+To reduce the risk of thrombosis (blood clots) in the deep veins, mostly in the lower leg or in the lungs (pulmonary embolism), you will have been given the option of two treatments for blood thinning to reduce the risk of a blood clot developing.

-Subcutaneous Injection – Dalteparin (Fragmin) YES/NO
+Subcutaneous Injection – Enoxaparin YES/NO

-Capsule – Dabigatran YES/NO
+Capsule – Apixaban YES/NO

 If you do develop cramps, calf pain or swelling, breathlessness or chest pain, please contact the hospital urgently.